Jerlando F. L. Jackson

-Jerlando F. L. Jackson is an American educator studying organizational science in higher education, with a special interest in hiring practices, career mobility, workforce diversity and workplace discrimination.

-He is the Vilas Distinguished Professor of Higher Education at the University of Wisconsin–Madison and director and chief research scientist for Wisconsin’s Equity and Inclusion Laboratory (Wei LAB) in the Wisconsin Center for Education Research.
+Jerlando F. L. Jackson is an American academic, researcher, and higher education executive.
+He serves as Dean and MSU Research Foundation Professor of Education at the College of Education, Michigan State University, where he is also Director and Chief Research Scientist of the Organizational Disparities Laboratory (ODL).

 Early life and education

-Jerlando F. L. Jackson was born in Ashburn, Georgia, but grew up in Fort Benning, Georgia, the son of a drill sergeant.
-He earned his bachelor's degree in music education from the University of Southern Mississippi, his master's degree in higher education administration from Auburn University and a Ph.D. in higher education from Iowa State University.
+Jackson was born in Ashburn, Georgia, but grew up in Fort Benning, Georgia, the son of a drill sergeant.
+He earned a Bachelor of Music Education from the University of Southern Mississippi, a Master of Education from Auburn University, and a Ph.D. in Educational Leadership and Policy Studies from Iowa State University.